ppy/osu-wiki/news/2020-04-10-osu-spotlights-new-team-and-league-system.md

 We are also still looking for a good name for the league we want to add.
 You can leave your ideas in the comments below.

-With that, we hope that you like the new idea and that you can shape the new Spotlights together with us. **[Join us at our Discord server](https://discord.gg/DtQrzyV)** to help us with this project onwards!
+With that, we hope that you like the new idea and that you can shape the new Spotlights together with us. **[Join us at our Discord server](https://discord.gg/DtQrzyV)** or visit the `#osu-spotlights` channel of osu!dev to help us with this project onwards!

 —Loctav & Kurokami